So here goes. I give you……….. How to Find A Literary Agent

 Before you submit, Google the agent and the agency to try and find their submission guidelines.
 If you find it, go precisely by what they ask for.
 If you do not find any information online, I’d just email the agent directly.

 Don’t blanket the town with your query letter, but agents assume you are going out there trying to find an agent.
 Also, you should limit your query to one agent per agency.
 After you’ve heard back, it’s usually ok to re-query another agent at the agency if their submission guidelines don’t suggest otherwise, but wait a couple of months.

-You want a request for a partial or full manuscript, and then you wait some more.
+You want a request for a partial or full manuscript (here’s how to respond to a manuscript request), and then you wait some more.
 You wait until you think you are physically going to die and/or commit a drastic crime.
 And then you get “the call!”

 Now, chances are at this point you are going to be in a psychological state where you are ready to sign over a body part just to get an agent, and you will be predisposed to say “Yes, for crap’s sake, yes!!”.
 But take a step back, take your time, make sure you’re very comfortable with the agent before you enter into one of the most important business relationships you will have in your life.
 You and your agent are going to have to seriously trust one another, so ask questions, don’t be shy, and make sure you’re ready.

 That’s it!
 You’ve done it!
 Now that wasn’t so hard, was it?
 Oh.
 Wait.
 Yes, it was.